 Sometimes our favorite custom projects are inspired by our client’s design ideas!
-This chestnut and pine multi table set are a perfect example of that.
+This chestnut and pine coffee and side table set are a perfect example of that.

 The chestnut and steel tube coffee table was originally for sale on our showroom floor without a lower shelf.
 Our client loved the look of the coffee table, but felt that a shelf was a needed feature for her lifestyle and space.

 Liz worked with the existing piece and created a seamless addition with the same custom square tube and reclaimed pine for the lower shelf.